NeuraiProject/neurai-rpc/neurai_methods.md

   "start" (number) The start block height
   "end" (number) The end block height
-  "chainInfo" (boolean) Include chain info in results, only applies if start and end specified "assetName"   (string, optional) Get deltas for a particular asset instead of XNA.
+  "chainInfo" (boolean) Include chain info in results, only applies if start and end specified "assetName"   (string, optional) Get deltas for a particular asset instead of XNA ('*' for all assets).
 }

 Result: